Yoga for musicians and performers.

 Albert Einstein

-Music and the performing arts demand far more than technical ability and creativity.
-These professions also require a high level of physical and mental stamina, which can often suffer from immense pressure to perform, stress and competition.
-As a professional violinist with many years of stage experience, I know the challenges that musicians face.inside and actorsface from within: Pressure to perform, stress, stage fright and muscular tension can have a significant impact on artistic performance and general well-being.
-Yoga offers an ideal opportunity to bring body and mind back into harmony and to better cope with the demands of artistic life.
+I have been playing the violin since I was five years old.
+I love my job, but music and the performing arts require much more than just technical ability and creativity.
+These professions also require a high level of physical and mental stamina.
+As a professional violinist with many years of stage experience, I am very familiar with the challenges that musicians and performers face.
+Pressure to perform, stress, stage fright and muscular tension can have a significant impact on artistic performance and general well-being.
+With my yoga courses, I want to bring body, mind and soul back into harmony so that you can better cope with the demands of artistic life and continue to enjoy making music/art to the full.

 Individual practice sequences for musicians and performers

-Every art form has specific physical and mental requirements.
-In my yoga classes, I therefore develop individual exercise sequences that are specifically tailored to the needs of musicians and performers.
-These include
+In my yoga classes, I develop individual exercise sequences that are specifically tailored to the needs of individual musicians and performers.

 • Breathing exercisesTo regulate breathing, calm the nerves and sharpen concentration.
 These techniques are particularly helpful for finding inner peace before performances.